-6. Inspectors will evaluate children's experiences against the full range of the criteria, looking for strengths, areas for development and examples of innovative and effective practice.
+7. Inspectors will evaluate children's experiences against the full range of the criteria, looking for strengths, areas for development and examples of innovative and effective practice.
 The evaluation criteria are subject to periodic review.

-The multi-agency 'front door'
+The multi-agency 'front door'4

-- 7. This aspect of the inspection is about the effectiveness of practice and arrangements for identifying and managing the range of risks of harm to children and young people.
+- 8. This aspect of the inspection is about the effectiveness of practice and arrangements for identifying and managing risks of harm to children and young people.
+Some JTAIs will inspect responses to all forms of child abuse, neglect and exploitation but others will mainly focus on a specific type (or types) of harm in line with the theme identified for the deep dive aspect of the inspection. - 9.
 Inspectors will evaluate against statutory requirements and associated guidance, and whether services are supporting the best possible outcomes for children and young people.
-Inspectors will evaluate: - whether thresholds to access assessments and services are clear and consistent, and whether their application improves outcomes for children (ESN 01) - how well the individual needs of children are taken into consideration, including the extent to which there is respect for diversity and sensitivity to age, race, culture, religion, gender, sexual orientation and disability (ESN 02) - the quality and timeliness of referrals (ESN 03) - whether referrals are responded to in a timely and appropriate manner (ESN 04) - the quality and timeliness of assessments (ESN 05) - the impact of decisions and plans on outcomes for children and their families (ESN 06) - whether local agencies work together effectively, including appropriate and timely sharing of information (ESN 07) - the quality of analysis of risk and the factors within the child's family and community that can help keep them safe (ESN 08) - whether signs of specific risks to individual children are recognised and appropriately responded to (ESN 09) - whether children and their families are involved in decisions about their lives (ESN 10) - the quality of recording in case files (ESN 11)
+Inspectors will evaluate: - whether thresholds to access assessments and services are clear and consistent, and whether their application improves outcomes for children (ESN 01)5 - how well the individual needs of children are taken into consideration, including the extent to which there is respect for diversity and sensitivity to age, ethnicity culture, religion, gender, sexual orientation and disability (ESN 02) - the quality and timeliness of referrals (ESN 03) - whether referrals are responded to in a timely and appropriate manner (ESN 04) - the quality and timeliness of assessments (ESN 05) - the impact of decisions and plans on outcomes for children and their families (ESN 06) - whether local agencies work together effectively, including appropriate and timely sharing of information (ESN 07) - the quality of analysis of risk and the factors within the child's family and community that can help keep them safe (ESN 08)

-&lt;sup>3 This will be the multi-agency safeguarding hub (MASH) or the local equivalent.
+4 This will be the multi-agency safeguarding hub (MASH) or the local equivalent.

-&lt;sup>4 The evaluation schedule numbers (ESN) are a referencing system to support inspectors when they record their findings in evidence records.
+5 The evaluation schedule numbers (ESN) are a referencing system to support inspectors when they record their findings in evidence records.

-- the effectiveness of out-of-hours provision at managing risk of harm through effective information sharing, referral and assessment (including the provision of emergency accommodation for children that go missing) (ESN 12) - the impact of strategy discussions and any subsequent section 47 enquiries on actions taken to protect children and young people (ESN 13) - the quality of management oversight, including: - effectiveness of senior management audits of how well workers manage risk of harm through effective referral and assessment (ESN 14) - risk assessment and prioritisation of referrals (ESN 15) - case allocation and workload management (ESN 16) - the quality and effectiveness of direct supervision, support and challenge (ESN 17) - the effectiveness of the arrangements for informing and involving senior managers in decision-making (ESN 18) - the effectiveness of escalation arrangements (ESN 19) - how well leaders and managers know and understand what is happening at the 'front door' for their services (ESN 20) - how effectively leaders and managers use their knowledge to challenge and support practitioners and promote continuous improvement (ESN 21) - whether the LSCB actively monitors, promotes, coordinates and evaluates the work of the statutory partners that help, protect and care for children in the local area.
-(ESN 22).
+- whether signs of specific risks to individual children are recognised and appropriately responded to (ESN 09) - whether children and their families are involved in decisions about their lives (ESN 10) - the quality of recording in case files (ESN 11) - the effectiveness of out-of-hours provision at managing risk of harm through effective information sharing, referral and assessment (including the provision of emergency accommodation for children that go missing) (ESN 12) - the impact of strategy discussions and any subsequent section 47 enquiries on actions taken to protect children and young people (ESN 13) - the quality of management oversight, including: - effectiveness of senior management audits of how well workers manage risk of harm through effective referral and assessment (ESN 14) - risk assessment and prioritisation of referrals (ESN 15) - case allocation and workload management (ESN 16) - the quality and effectiveness of direct supervision, support and challenge (ESN 17) - the effectiveness of the arrangements for informing and involving senior managers in decision-making (ESN 18) - the effectiveness of escalation arrangements (ESN 19) - how well leaders and managers know and understand what is happening at the 'front door' for their services (ESN 20) - how effectively leaders and managers use their knowledge to challenge and support practitioners and promote continuous improvement (ESN 21) - whether the local safeguarding partners actively monitors, promotes, coordinates and evaluates the work of the statutory partners that help, protect and care for children in the local area6 (ESN 22).